 The takeaway from all of this?
 Content creation is an absolute MUST to build your business.
 But the question isn’t just how to do it – it’s how to do it successfully.

 I’m living proof that content marketing works.
 For almost a full decade, I’ve been using blogs to build my business from the ground up.

 I’ve never missed publishing at least one blog post per week since 2011.
-I started with less than nothing, but today I manage, oversee and run the content production for my three businesses – Express Writers, The Content Strategy Blog, and Content Hacker™, not to mention I’ve produced content for more than a dozen other websites as well.
+I started with less than nothing, but at one point I managed, oversaw and ran the content production for three businesses – Express Writers (which I sold in 2021), The Content Strategy Blog, and Content Hacker™, not to mention I’ve produced content for more than a dozen other websites as well.

 I’m much more efficient now than I was when I first started.
 Gone are the 12-hour work days downing coffee while developing and producing my content!

 I work smarter, not harder, to produce high-quality content on a consistent basis without burning out.